Worthing CIL Neighbourhood Fund

 - encourage community cohesion

-- public art projects
+- deliver public art

 - encourage residents to use local activities they might not normally be able to access